BlackZ/informatiCup/README.txt

 For the gui version type:
  $ python run_isySUR.py gui

-For more information about the required parameters (cli/gui, inPath, outPath) check the help parameter (-h) or the documentation.
+For more information about optional and required parameters (cli/gui, inPath, outPath) check the help parameter (-h) or the manual.

 -------------------------------------------------------------------------------
 Installation on Linux